SpektraSystems/Azure-MySQL-DMS-Lab/Module 2: Migrate MySQL to Azure Database for MySQL online using DMS.md

 mysql.exe -h mydemoservernm.mysql.database.azure.com -u myadmin@mydemoservernm -p sakila > C:\CloudLabs\Installer\test_db-master\test_db-master\sakila\sakila-mv-data.sql
 ```

-## 1.5: Create a migration project by using the Azure Database Migration Service.
+## Exercise 5: Create a migration project by using the Azure Database Migration Service.
 Please note that you have already dms instance,which is pre-created for you.
 It would be in existing rg ODL_dms_XXXX-cloudrg.
 1. In the Azure portal, select All services, search for Azure Database Migration Service, and then select Azure Database Migration Services.Select + **New Migration Project**.<br/>
  <img src="images/08_new_migration_project.png"/><br/>